Jeanette Stieve Obituary - WI | Legacy Pro

 Stieve, Jeanette K.

-BARABOO - Jeanette K. Stieve, 86, passed away peacefully at St. Clare Meadows Care Center in Baraboo on Sept.1, 2020.
+BARABOO - Jeanette K. Stieve, 86, passed away peacefully at St. Clare Meadows Care Center in Baraboo on Sept.
+1, 2020.
 She was born to Florence and August Tourdot on April 23, 1934, in Reedsburg, Wis.
+She was the eighth of their 12 children.
+She met the love of her life, Harvey Stieve, at a local dance.
+They were united in marriage on May 7, 1955.
+Together, they raised eight children on their dairy farm outside of Baraboo.

+Jeanette was an active member of St. Joseph's Catholic Parish.
+She was a 4-H leader for many years and enjoyed cooking, sewing, playing cards, dancing, writing poems, and getting together with her extended family.
+Children, grandchildren, and many other kids learned to make pies and cookies in her large kitchen.

+Jeanette will be remembered for her witty, funny sense of humor.
+Everyone was welcome in her home.
+She was "mom" to many children through the years and fed anyone who came to the farm.
+She will be lovingly remembered as a dedicated sister, mother, grandmother and great-grandmother.

 She was preceded in death by her husband, Harvey, a grandson, Nathan Stieve, and a granddaughter, Samantha Stieve, along with her brothers, George, Charlie, Edward, and Joseph Tourdot, and sisters, Mary Gallagher, Anna Wegner, and Helen Kaul.